cermati/route-label/README.md

 1. Define route as natural as Express' way.
 2. Mount submodule routes using `use` method, and get the whole route names respect the module - submodule structure by namespaces.
 3. You still can apply middlewares in multiple lines flexibly.
-4. Get the route table and decide what to do with it: pass to front end, finding route name based on pattern, etc.
+4. Get the route table and you can decide what to do with it: pass to front end, finding route name based on pattern, etc.
 5. Zero dependency :)

 # How to use